 What Is Social Media Surveillance?

 Social media surveillance involves collecting information from the internet where the subject of the investigation might have posted or have a presence.
 Such surveillance often focuses on social media profiles since most adults have at least one.
 Programs such as the online phone book can also provide this sort of information too, along with any criminal records and various background information on an individual.
 However, social media surveillance isn’t limited to just social media.
 It can involve other sites where someone might post information — which may include facts that pertain to your legal case.
 For this reason, social media surveillance teams can also look for information on online forums, blogs, personal websites and other sites where people might have a presence.
+It can be difficult to get an honest perception of a person from their social media accounts such as Instagram.
+After all, they may use an instagram bot to get more likes and followers.

 What Is ClaimScout and How Does It Work?